avo-hq/docs/src/0.5.x/upgrade.md

 ### Grid fields declaration

 **Changes**
-  - the `grid do` declaration becomes to `grid do |cover, title, body|`
-  - declare grid fields on the `cover`, `title`, `body` attributes
+  - inside the `grid do` declaration you declare fields on the `cover`, `title` and `body`
-  - each grid field may now hold it's own configuration.
+  - each grid field will now hold it's own configuration.
 It's not passed on from the `fields` method anymore.

 The grid fields declaration method has changed to match the regular `fields` declaration method.
 This way you can configure and customize the grid fields however you need them.